LinJianan/LinJianan.github.io/README.md

 ### Life

-I like StarCraft II, Heroes of the Storm and Azur Lane.
+I like Piano, Chess, StarCraft II, Heroes of the Storm and Azur Lane.
 Welcome to discuss with me about these.